-On successful completion of Project A learner/student will be able :
+On successful completion of Mini Project learner/student will be able to:

-- 1. Discover potential research areas in the field of Computer Engineering . - 2.
+- 1. Discover potential research areas in the field of IT - 2.
 Conduct a survey of several available literature in the preferred field of study - 3.
 Compare and contrast the several existing solutions for research challenge - 4.
 Demonstrate an ability to work in teams and manage the conduct of the research study. - 5.
 Formulate and propose a plan for creating a solution for the research plan identified - 6.
 To report and present the findings of the study conducted in the preferred domain

-3. Guidelines for :
+3. Guidelines: